audunhalland/entrait/README.md

 ### Multiple dependencies
 Other frameworks might represent multiple dependencies by having one value for each one, but entrait represents all dependencies _within the same value_.
-When the dependency parameter is generic, its trait bounds specifies what methods we expect to be able to call within the function.
+When the dependency parameter is generic, its trait bounds specifiy what methods we expect to be callable inside the function.

 Multiple bounds can be expressed using the `&(impl A + B)` syntax.